Business Hours: 8 a.m.-4:30 p.m., Monday-Friday, except on state holidays

 Veteran patients were treated by a medical director and family medicine residents providing daily physician coverage.
 Other services were provided by a certified activities therapist and staff, two facility social workers and a staff of registered, licensed practical nurses and certified nursing assistants.

-To help provide care and treatment, the federal government through the Department of Veterans Affairs provided financial assistance totaling in excess of $5.7 million during fiscal year 2013.
+To help provide care and treatment, the federal government, through the Department of Veterans Affairs, provided financial assistance totaling in excess of $6.4 million during fiscal year 2014.

-Throughout the year, veterans service organizations, civic and fraternal organizations, and religious groups demonstrated their concern for the well-being of veteran patients through numerous donations, visits, and sponsorship of frequent activities for Georgia War Veterans Nursing Home residents.
+Throughout the year, veteran service organizations, civic and fraternal organizations and religious groups demonstrated their concern for the well-being of veteran patients through numerous donations, visits, and sponsorship of frequent activities for Georgia War Veterans Nursing Home residents.